-- 31.07 HRW reported in January 2003 that: "Expellees were asked to fill out a detailed registration form and were issued the same type of registration card that Eritrean refugees returning from exile received.
+- 31.03 HRW reported in January 2003 that: "Expellees were asked to fill out a detailed registration form and were issued the same type of registration card that Eritrean refugees returning from exile received.
 Once registered, the deportees were entitled to the standard government assistance for returning refugees: including short-term housing, food, and settlement aid; medical coverage; and job placement assistance."
-[29e] (pp28-29) - 31.08 The same report added that:
+[29e] (pp28-29) - 31.04 The same report added that:

 "For the first year of the war, the ERREC issued the expellees an identification card known as a 'green card' or 'Repatriated Refugees Card'.
 The card identified the expellee's name, age, gender, level of education, native language, occupation, and dependents, as well as the date and location of the individual's arrival.
 The card did not identify the citizenship of the holder.
 ERREC's clerks were instructed to note, under the heading 'remarks,' that the individual or individuals named on the card had been 'forcibly expelled from Ethiopia'.
 The cards were written in both Tigrigna and Arabic, the two languages of Eritrea.
-In mid-1999, the ERREC began issuing expellees from Ethiopia a new identification card, labeled 'Identification Card For Eritreans Expelled from Ethiopia,' and also known as the 'blue card'.
+In mid-1999, the ERREC began issuing expellees from Ethiopia a new identification card, labelled 'Identification Card For Eritreans Expelled from Ethiopia,' and also known as the 'blue card'.
 The information on the card largely corresponded to that on the green card, although the blue card used English in addition to Tigrigna (sic) and Arabic."
 [29e] (p28 footnote)

-31.09 The ICRC 2005 report, published 1 June 2006, stated that:
+31.05 The ICRC 2008 report, outlining ICRC activities in 2007, stated that: